berinjelawoman/android-scripts/README.md

 Finally, a `env.sh` file must be created to define at which hour should the STBs be rebooted and the IP of the server to send the STBs information.

+### Configure Termux
+To run `termux`commands you need to grant the `run commands in termux environment` permission to the Home Screen app.
+It is also needed to grant `termux` the `Draw Over Apps` permission.

+Finally, on termux, set `allow-external-apps=true` on `~/.termux/termux.properties`.